octoco-ltd/octoco-templates/templates/ts-react-app/src/hooks/README.md

-Hooks used globally across whole app
+Hooks used globally across whole app should be placed here.
+Hooks are reusable logic that can be shared between components.
+They are a way to extract stateful logic from a component so it can be tested independently and reused.
+Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.